markmanx/isopacks/README.md

 # Isopacks
-A compilation of networking and cloud icons for use in diagrams.
-Each collection we refer to as an "Isopack", for example there is an `aws` Isopack.
+The goal of this library is to expose various collections of popular networking and cloud icons in a way that is easy to import and use in Javascript projects.
+Many of the icon sets are provided for free by popular cloud service providers (e.g. AWS, GCP and Azure), some are provided by the community (see the [Kubernetes icon project](https://github.com/kubernetes/community/tree/master/icons)) and the more general icons are provided by the guys at [Isoflow.io](https://isoflow.io).

+**Please read the LICENSE files associated with each isopack and respect the licenses of each icon provider**.

 ## Do I need Isoflow to use these icons?
 No.  You can drop these icons into any diagramming tool that supports importing images.
 However, if you're looking for a diagramming tool that supports these icons out of the box, check out [Isoflow.io](https://isoflow.io).

 ## What's in it
-This library contains:
-- General networking icons (e.g. server, switch, router) provided by the guys at [Isoflow.io](https://isoflow.io).
-- Icons for popular cloud services (e.g. AWS, GCP, Azure, Kubernetes).
-These are official icons provided by the cloud providers (and in some cases, by the community) and may come with licensing restrictions.

 For a full list of icons, see the [this link]().

 ## How to use